Update on Pilot Project (Dated 5.15.2019)

 What might be some changes in water quality?

+Water quality changes can occur whenever a change in drinking water source is made.
 These changes are not expected to affect the safety of your drinking water in that area but you may see changes in water hardness and water aesthetics including discoloration, taste, chlorine odor, and turbidity.

 How do I report an issue?